wanghaisheng/fydli/README.md

 ## Configuration

 For local development, store the following in a `.env` (or `.env.local`) file in the project root.
-When deploying to Netlify, configure these [environment variables](https://docs.netlify.com/configure-builds/environment-variables/) in the UI.
+When deploying to Netlify, configure these [environment variables](https://docs.netlify.com/configure-builds/environment-variables/) in the UI and/or in the `netlify.toml` *(for non-sensitive variables.)*

 ### Supabase